 If you did not make any payments, leave the boxes blank.

-W2 – Amounts withheld from salaries or wages and other payments shown at W1.
+W2 – Amounts withheld from salaries, wages, and other payments shown at W1

 Enter the total amount you withheld from any payments shown at W1.